A Refined Complexity Analysis of Fair Districting over Graphs

 \section{Basic Results on \textsc{FCD}}

-In this section, we make preliminary observations on the computational complexity of \fairCD.
-First, we prove that \fairCD is para-NP-hard with respect to the combined three problem-specific parameters $|C|+k+\ell$.
+In this section, we make some basic observations on the computational complexity of \fairCD.
+First, we prove that \fairCD is para-NP-hard with respect to the combination $ \vert C \vert +k+\ell$ of all three problem-specific parameters.
 This strong general hardness result motivates the study of various restricted graph classes in subsequent sections.

-The NP-hardness of \fairCD easily follows from the fact that it generalizes the NP-hard \textsc{Maximally Balanced Connected Partition} problem: \decprob{Maximally Balanced Connected Partition} {A graph $G=(V,E)$ and an integer $t$.} {Does there exist a partition $(V_1,V_2)$ of the vertex set~$V$ such that $G[V_1]$ and~$G[V_2]$ are connected and $\min (|V_1|,|V_2|)\geq t$? }
+The NP-hardness of \fairCD easily follows from the fact that it generalizes the \textsc{Perfectly Balanced Connected Partition} problem, which is NP-hard on bipartite graphs \cite{DBLP:journals/dam/DyerF85}: \decprob{Perfectly Balanced Connected Partition} {A graph $G=(V,E)$.} {Is there a partition $(V_1,V_2)$ of the vertex set~$V$ such that $G[V_1]$ and~$G[V_2]$ are connected and $ \vert V_1 \vert = \vert V_2 \vert $? }